 Dayan has self-produced and released seven solo albums including “To Be Free,” “Resonate,” "Treat A Stranger Right," "Livin' Like A Rat Again," "The First Twelve Years," "All Kai," and ”Songs of Sunday," as well as two albums with his former band Water, "Scrape the Sun" and "Look out the Window."
 Water also recorded "Back To You" supporting Keith Greeninger.
 Subsequently Dayan Kai and Keith Greeninger recorded the duo album “Make It Rain.”
 Dayan has also contributed his talents on a multitude of albums in the folk, jazz & world genres.

-Dayan has produced albums for Steven Graves, Russell Brusche, Music for Nalio, Matt Conible, Mike McKinley, Tess Dunn, Quackgrass, and Michael Gaither, the Blue Flames, Matt Conible, Monterey Bay Rockers Three, Nancy Cassidy, The Slac Dragons,
+Dayan has produced albums for Chris McDougall, Steven Graves, Russell Brusche, Music for Nalio, Matt Conible, Mike McKinley, Tess Dunn, Quackgrass, and Michael Gaither, the Blue Flames, Matt Conible, Monterey Bay Rockers Three, Nancy Cassidy, The Slac Dragons, and many others.